GOP members push to impeach President Biden; Democrats call it a waste of time

 “This body has become a place where extreme, outlandish, and nutty issues get debated passionately and important ones not at all,” McGovern said.

-House Democratic Leader Hakeem Jefrries (D-N.Y.) said advancing the resolution is a sign McCarthy doesn’t have control of his party.
+House Democratic Leader Hakeem Jeffries (D-N.Y.) said advancing the resolution is a sign McCarthy doesn’t have control of his party.

 “You can’t make this stuff up,” Jeffries said.
 “The extreme MAGA Republicans are increasingly dominating the activity that is occurring among the House Republican conference.”